ProjectFoiling/ProjectFoiling/README.md

 ## Hi there 👋

+Our Mission:

+Share knowledge about electric propulsion systems Share knowledge about foiling technology
+Develop a electric foiling 2 seater jetski and make it available for everyone to build en contribute to the development of the foiling jetski

 <!--
 **ProjectFoiling/ProjectFoiling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.